AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42884-->

 *  The Login as Customer feature now works as expected in deployments that contain multiple stores on different URLs.
-Previously, {{ site.data.var.ee }} did not load the correct store, even when accessing the correct store domain.
+Previously, Adobe Commerce did not load the correct store, even when accessing the correct store domain.

 ### Site Wide Analysis Tool